-A machine gun hangs on the wall of the museum as part of a display.
-It represents one of the darkest days at San Quentin and still visibly affects Nelson when he discusses the matter.
+A machine gun hanging on the wall of the museum represents one of the darkest days at San Quentin.
+Aug.
+21, 1971, still visibly affects Nelson when he discusses the matter.

-“Aug.
-21, 1971, it was my day off.
-I lived in a residence up on the hill.
-I was painting my kitchen and was going to go out in the backyard and have a cool drink.
-I heard a muffled gunshot and it sounded like a pistol, not a rifle crack.
+“It was my day off.
+I lived in a residence up on the hill (and) was painting my kitchen.
+As I was going to go out in the backyard and have a cool drink, I heard a muffled gunshot.
+It sounded like a pistol, not a rifle crack.
 I knew the only pistol in the prison carried on routine basis happened to be over in the Ad Seg unit, B section of the South Block,” Nelson recalled.
 “Associate Warden Jim Bark came running out of his house and said, ‘George Jackson is loose in the chapel with a gun.
 You better get in there.'”

 Still bound but able to move, the two officer hostages bolted from the room and headed up the tier toward Nelson and the rest of the rescue party.

-“We got the wounded hostages out and proceeded down the tier.
-We got the other inmates out first.
-I think there were 23 of them,” he said.
-In the end, three officers were killed, three more wounded with neck wounds, and three inmates were dead.
+“We got the wounded hostages out and (went) down the tier.
+We got the other inmates out first,” he said.
+In the end, three officers were killed, three more were wounded, and three inmates were dead.

-“It was something I had to do,” Nelson recalled.
-“It was part of the job.”
+“It was something I had to do,” Nelson recalled. “(My actions were) part of the job.”

 Protecting officers is something for which he hopes he will be remembered.